 As a writer and columnist, in 2015 she began her press collaborations writing a biweekly column for El Correo Gallego, and since 2017 Cristina writes a popular weekly column for Spanish newspaper La Voz de Galicia titled “The Art of Restlessness”for which she was awarded the XVII Afundación Journalism Prize: Fernández del Riego.
 In 2022 she published her first novel “No día do seu enterro” (“On the Day of His Funeral”) with Editorial Galaxia (Colección Literaria, 2022).

 As an independent producer, Cristina specializes in events and projects developed at the intersection between art and society, including the ESENCIAIS 20/50 initiative (in collaboration with CUNDE and Xaime Fandiño), The Galician Connection Festival, and two days of culture in action for Yo-Yo Ma’s global Bach Project.

-In 2020 Cristina won both the Afundación Journalism Prize: Fernández del Riego in its 17th edition for her article Parallel Realities and the Committed Artist Award granted by the Daniel and Nina Carasso Foundation.
-Cristina has received numerous awards for her career, including the Castelao Medal (the greatest honor presented by the Galician Government), the Premio Trasalba and the Galician Culture Award.
-She serves in a number of advisory boards including The Americans for the Arts Artist Committee and the Consello da Cultura de Galicia.
+During her career Cristina has received numerous awards, including the Committed Artist Award granted by the Daniel and Nina Carasso Foundation, the Castelao Medal (the greatest honor presented by the Galician Government), the Premio Trasalba and the Galician Culture Award.
+She serves on a number of advisory boards including Americans for the Arts’ Artists’ Committee and the Consello da Cultura de Galicia.